Louis E. Dieruff High School: Mascot

-The school's mascot, an Alaskan husky, is an actual husky dog named "Kiska VI" (now the sixth dog mascot so named by the school since 1959).
+The school's mascot, an Alaskan husky, is an actual husky dog named "Kiska VI", the sixth dog mascot so named by the school since 1959.
 The husky is named in honor of the ten men and women captured by the Japanese on Kiska Island in 1942 during World War II, some of whom were Allentown servicemen.
-Dieruff's teams are known as "Huskies".
+Dieruff's teams are known as "Huskies."